Surgery in ancient Rome: Tonsillectomies and mastectomies

 The ancient Romans practiced tonsillectomies.
 Roman surgeons would use their fingers or a blunt hook to separate the tissue by the tonsils.
 Vinger mouthwash was used to induce hematopoiesis, or the stable production of blood cells.
 Following the surgery, the tonsils were cut out.
 It was common for patients to profusely bleed following the procedure.
 Roman surgeons usually would also remove the vulva.
 To treat breast cancer, the Romans had an operation similar to a mastectomy.
 It would remove the pectoral muscles of the sufferer.
-Galen wrote that doctors should cut through healthy tissue around the infected tissue.
-Ensuring that all cancerous material was removed.
+Galen wrote that doctors should cut through healthy tissue around the infected tissue, ensuring that all cancerous material was removed.
 This operation could also be used as a punishment.
 For example, Agatha of Sicily was a Christian saint who had her breasts cut off.

 Tooth extraction

 It is unclear which Roman profession or professions would have performed dentistry.
 There may have been medical specialists trained to perform dental procedures, it is also possible that dentistry was practiced as a subset of other professions, such as barbery.
 Tooth extraction is an oral surgical procedure conducted to remove teeth.
-In ancient Rome, may have been practiced by specialists who were not associated with any other medical professionals in ancient Rome.
+In ancient Rome, it may have been practiced by specialists who were not associated with any other medical professionals in ancient Rome.
 This practice required teeth to be extracted softly to avert the danger involved.
 This danger also resulted in the practice becoming rare.
 Ancient literature describes another process dedicated to extracting teeth.
 In this process, the tooth would be grabbed and rocked until it could be removed with hands.
 Another practice involved cutting the gum and bone surrounding a tooth and then extracting it.
 Celsus recommended that physicians should also extract the bone near the teeth and that they should refuse to extract children's teeth unless they were preventing adult teeth from growing.